 Two Hands (1999) is an Australian crime film starring Heath Ledger, Bryan Brown and Rose Byrne and directed by Gregor Jordan.
 It was praised by critics for its humour and the performances of Brown and the then relatively unknown Ledger and Byrne.
-It cemented Ledger's status as a star in his own country after his introduction to American audiences in Ten Things I Hate About You
+It cemented Ledger's status as a star in his own country after his introduction to American audiences in 10 Things I Hate About You.

 Jimmy is a young man working as a bouncer in the red light district of King's Cross, Sydney.
 When gangster Pando gives him a chance to earn some extra money, Jimmy takes him up on the offer.
-Pando instructs Jimmy to deliver $10,000 to a woman in Bondi, but Jimmy loses the money before he is able to complete the task.
+Pando instructs Jimmy to deliver $10,000 to a woman in Bondi, but Jimmy arrives to find the woman dead and then loses the money before he's able to return it.
 Rightfully fearing Pando's wrath, Jimmy hatches a plan to rob a bank in order to pay him back.—-

 The film provides examples of:

 - Affably Evil: Pando's transformation from cold gangster to loving father of a five year-old boy and back again is priceless.

 - Alone with the Psycho: Rose Byrne's one scene with Bryan Brown.